jasongrimes/fretboardfoundation/_chapters/020-chords/070-bass-triads.md

 ## First-string root triads

 First-string root triads have bass root notes on the sixth and fourth strings.
+For the major triad,
+I almost always play it on the upper middle strings as on the first diagram, and only play the first string root note as needed.

 {% include figure.html
     caption="Major triad with bass, 1st-string root"